 If you are currently enrolled and you’d like to live with us, please request an application by emailing email@example.com. from your U-M email account.
 Be sure to include your U-M ID number in your email.
 Once we verify that you are eligible, we will email a link that gives you access to our application.

-Northwood townhouses have two or three bedrooms.
-The communities in Northwood IV and V are ideal for undergraduate, graduate and Ph.D. students who will be living with family.
+Northwood townhouses are unfurnished and have two or three bedrooms.
+The communities in Northwood IV and V are ideal for students with household members.
 Northwood contracts begin on either the 1st or the 16th of your move-in month.
 All contracts end June 30th.

-Munger Graduate Residences accommodate six or seven graduate students per apartment and focus on creating a trans-disciplinary community.
+Munger Graduate Residences accommodate up to six or seven graduate students per suite, with a focus on creating a trans-disciplinary community.
 Each student has their own bedroom and bathroom, and the kitchen and living room are shared.
-Graduate students complete programs at different times of the year and you may move in to a partially occupied apartment.
+Graduate students complete programs at different times of the year and you may move into a partially occupied suite.
 Munger Graduate Residences contracts run from either June 1st until May 23rd, or August 1st until July 23rd.
+If you choose to live in the Munger Graduate Residences, you are required to commit to and pay for the full length of the contract.
+Early contract terminations are not permitted.

 Martha Cook is home to a warm community of women who are focused on supporting one another while at the University of Michigan.
 Both undergraduate and graduate students are eligible to live in the Martha Cook Building.

 Henderson House is an economical co-op for sophomore through graduate women.
 By participating in group meals and activities, the Henderson House creates a tightly knit community of students.
-The contracts at Henderson House follow the undergraduate calendar and run from September until early May.
-For current rates, information on the living agreement or instructions on how to apply, email the Henderson House at email@example.com.
+The contracts at Henderson House follow the undergraduate calendar and run from late August until late April/early May.
+For current rates, visit the housing website.
+For information on the living agreement and application information, email the Henderson House at email@example.com.

 Graduate Roommate Information

-Single graduate students may choose to rent individually or share an apartment.
+For Northwood Apartments, single graduate students may choose to rent individually or share an apartment.
 You may select a roommate of your choice or we can assign a roommate to you.
+We cannot guarantee requested roommates will be assigned together.

 If you select a roommate, you and your roommate must submit your applications at the same time.
 On the application, both roommates’ choices regarding apartment type must match.
 Contract start dates do not have to match but must be within a 30-day period.
 If you do not submit an application with a roommate, we will assign one to you.
 You may not request a roommate once you have signed your contract.